apereo/cas/docs/cas-server-documentation/installation/Password-Policy-Enforcement.md

 ### Account Expiration Notification

 LPPE is also able to warn the user when the account is about to expire.
-The expiration policy is determined through pre-configured Ldap attributes with default values in place.
+The expiration policy is determined through pre-configured LDAP attributes with default values in place.

 ## Password Management